EPCCed/eidf-docs/docs/safe-haven-services/safe-haven-access.md

 ## Safe Haven Network Access Controls

-The TRE Safe Haven services are protected against open, global access by IPv4 source address filtering.
-These network access controls ensure that connections are permitted only from Safe Haven controller partner networks and collaborating research institutions.
+The Safe Haven Services (SHS) are protected against open, global access by IPv4 source address filtering.
+These network access controls ensure that connections are permitted only from Safe Haven controller partner networks and collaborating institutions.

-Network access controls for each Safe Haven are managed by the Safe Haven service controllers who instruct EPCC to add and remove the IPv4 addresses allowed to connect to the service gateway.
+Network access controls for each Safe Haven are managed by the SHS controllers who instruct EPCC to add and remove the IPv4 addresses allowed to connect to the service gateway.

 !!! note "Requirement"
-      Users must connect to the Safe Haven service by first connecting to their institution or corporate VPN.
-If the institution or corporate VPN is not already allowed to access the Safe Haven service, research coordinators will ask researchers to provide an IP range to be added to the allow list.
+      Users must connect to the SHS by first connecting to their institution or corporate VPN.
+If the institution or corporate VPN is not already allowed to access the SHS, research coordinators will ask researchers to provide an IP range to be added to the allow list.

-Safe Haven services are accessed from a registered network connection address using a browser.
-The service URL will be "[https://shs.epcc.ed.ac.uk/<service\>](https://shs.epcc.ed.ac.uk/<service\>)" where `<service>` is the Safe Haven service name.
+SHS are accessed from a registered network connection address using a browser.
+The research co-ordinators will provide the service URL to users.

 ## Safe Haven Login